Khabermas/CS224n_PS3/README.md

 The program can easily be aborted by closing the terminal window.
 Anything that happens during that final aberrant phase is not recorded in the standard log.

+## **3. GRU models**

+Coded this.
+Ran learning curves for RNN & GRU models with and without gradient clipping.
+Generated .png images that will later be discussed in this README.

+Following 3(f) ran NER model from question 2 using GRU cell ( python q2_rnn.py train -c gru ).
+Training ran, with some fits and starts, and not improving much after the 5th or 6th epoch -- then generated a process killed as it started the 9th epoch.
+Another mystery to be explored.